DJMetaByte/WA-MDA-Logistics/Activities/LARPing/README.md

 The number one rule is safety.
 Every camper, and counselor, will always be moving at a safe speed where they are in full control.

 ### 2) Listen to the Battlemasters
-If Battlemaster Devin, Battlemaster Vishesh or Battlemaster Booth give a command, please follow it.
-If Supreme Battle Overlord Megan or Supreme Battle Overlord Sarah give a command, please follow those as well.
+If Battlemaster Devin or Battlemaster Booth give a command, please follow it.
+If Supreme Battle Overlord Megan or Supreme Battle Overlord Kearstin give a command, please follow those as well.
 If we think you're purposefully breaking any rules a Battlemaster will ask you to sit out.
 If you hear a Battlemaster yell "STOP", stop all combat and repeat back to us "STOP".

-- Practice this at least once
+- Practice this x3 times

 ### 3) Hit Locations
-For melee weapons, valid hit locations are the Torso, Arms, Hands and Legs.
+Walid hit locations are the Torso, Arms, Hands and Legs.
 Head, directly below the belt and feet are off limits.
 If we see you hitting any off limits area with a melee weapon a battle master will give you a warning.
 If you get a second warning, a Battlemaster may ask you to sit out of combat until at least the next round, maybe longer.

 #### Torso
 If you are hit in the Torso you are slain.
 Drop all your weapons, make your best deathcry, and fall to the ground or stop your wheelchair.
 After a moment you may slowly, holding your weapon in both hands in a non-threatening manner, move to the edge of the battlefield if you wish.